dotslashCosmic/qosmic/README.md

 * `--info`: (Optional) Enable info-level logging for general information during execution (e.g., S-Box generation time).

+* `--batch-file <file_path>`: Process lines from the specified file.
+Each line in the file will be treated as a separate input string to be hashed, and the corresponding hash will be printed to standard output.
+This mode is optimized for performance in batch processing.

+* `--version`: Display version information and exit.

+* `--help`: Display this help message and exit.

 ### Examples
 **Hashing a string:**